drug-design/course/docs/chapters/molecular-graphics.md

 #### By Color

-All or part of a given molecule is visualized in one color.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/by-color-6fc2ea32'><i class='fa fa-play' aria-hidden='true'></i></button>All or part of a given molecule is visualized in one color.
 Interactive "picking" of the molecule or a set of atoms allows one to associate a color with a specified set.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_4_3.png){: loading=lazy }

 #### By Properties

-Various molecular properties can be visualized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/by-properties-8876a886'><i class='fa fa-play' aria-hidden='true'></i></button>Various molecular properties can be visualized.
 The quantitative or qualitative variations can be color-coded defined and visualized for every element considered: atom, bond or the molecular surface.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_4_4.png){: loading=lazy }

 ### Labeling Functionalities

-Various labels can be added: those which are associated with the molecules and those associated with the screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/labeling-functionalities-dbf496ff'><i class='fa fa-play' aria-hidden='true'></i></button>Various labels can be added: those which are associated with the molecules and those associated with the screen.
 The first ones move with the molecules (green) and the other ones are fixed (white).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer